anthony-mills/raspberrypi-carputer/README.md

 The UI was designed for use on a car computer built on the Raspberry Pi platform ( has been tested with the 2 & 3 Model B ).
 Combined with the official 7 inch Raspberry Pi touch screen display (800x480).

-Although it will run happily at other resolutions with the majority of development and testing taking place using [Chromium](https://www.chromium.org/Home) on a standard desktop computer.
+It is responsive and will run happily at other resolutions though.
+With the majority of development and testing taking place using [Chromium](https://www.chromium.org/Home) on a standard desktop computer.

 # Installation